-Configure GRUB 2 Boot Loader settings
+1. Configure GRUB2 Boot Loader settings in Ubuntu

 /boot/grub/grub.cfg.
-You shouldn't edit or modify this file, unless you are much familiar with GRUB 2.
+You shouldn't edit or modify this file, unless you are much familiar with GRUB2.
 This is the main file to boot into the Linux OS.
-If you do anything wrong with this file, then you will be surely end up with broken system.
-So, Don’t touch this file!
+Any misconfiguration in this file may lead you to end up with broken Ubuntu system.
+So, don't touch this file!

-Make a backup of /etc/default/grub file before making any changes.
+/etc/default/grub file before making any changes.

-sudo cp /etc/default/grub /etc/default/grub.bak
+$ sudo cp /etc/default/grub /etc/default/grub.bak

-The typical grub will look like below.
+The contents of typical grub file will look like below.

 # If you change this file, run 'update-grub' afterwards to update # /boot/grub/grub.cfg. # For full documentation of the options in this file, see: # info -f grub -n 'Simple configuration' GRUB_DEFAULT=0 GRUB_HIDDEN_TIMEOUT=0 GRUB_HIDDEN_TIMEOUT_QUIET=true GRUB_TIMEOUT=10 GRUB_DISTRIBUTOR=`lsb_release -i -s 2> /dev/null || echo Debian` GRUB_CMDLINE_LINUX_DEFAULT="quiet splash" GRUB_CMDLINE_LINUX="" # Uncomment to enable BadRAM filtering, modify to suit your needs # This works with Linux (no patch required) and with any kernel that obtains # the memory map information from GRUB (GNU Mach, kernel of FreeBSD ...) #GRUB_BADRAM="0x01234567,0xfefefefe,0x89abcdef,0xefefefef" # Uncomment to disable graphical terminal (grub-pc only) #GRUB_TERMINAL=console # The resolution used on graphical terminal # note that you can use only modes which your graphic card supports via VBE # you can see them in real GRUB with the command `vbeinfo' #GRUB_GFXMODE=640x480 # Uncomment if you don't want GRUB to pass "root=UUID=xxx" parameter to Linux #GRUB_DISABLE_LINUX_UUID=true # Uncomment to disable generation of recovery mode menu entries #GRUB_DISABLE_RECOVERY="true" # Uncomment to get a beep at grub start #GRUB_INIT_TUNE="480 440 1"

-1. Select default OS (GRUB_DEFAULT)
+1.1.
+Select default OS (GRUB_DEFAULT)

+GRUB_DEFAULT".
 We can select the default OS to boot using this option.
 If you set the value as "0", the first operating system in the GRUB boot menu entry will boot.
 If you set it as "1", the second OS will boot, and so on.

 Also, if you have more than one OS in your system, you can boot the last operating system using the value

 You can also specify the name of the operating system's entry to boot a particular OS.
-For example, if there is an entry called "Lubuntu 14.04 LTS" in the BOOT menu, you can use
+For example, if there is an entry called "Lubuntu 16.04 LTS" in the BOOT menu, you can use

-2. Set OS timeout (GRUB_TIMEOUT)
+1.2.
+Set OS timeout (GRUB_TIMEOUT)

 By default, the selected entry from the boot menu will start to boot in 10 seconds.